-This New Mexico Pork Posole Recipe (Pork Pozole Verde) is a must have for your Southwestern collection.
-Keeping this pork posole recipe simple with flavor, you can pass chopped tomato, onions, cilantro, jalapenos and lime wedges at the table to add an array of fresh flavors to finish.
+This New Mexico Pork Posole Recipe is a must have for your Southwestern recipe collection.
+Keeping posole simple with flavor, pass chopped tomato, onions, cilantro, jalapenos and lime wedges at the table to add an array of fresh flavors to finish.

 And if you love the flavors of the Southwest as much as we do, take a look at this recipe for Green Chile Pork Stew.
 Heart and full of warming spices.

-Pozole or Posole, which meals “hominy” is a traditional soup or stew from Mexican Cuisine.
-Hominy, is the backbone of this Mexican soup (pronounced puh-soh-lay).
-Posole, a savory, hearty, rather soupy stew that is traditionally made with pork and green chiles.
+What Is Posole? which means “hominy” is a traditional soup or stew from Southwestern Cuisine.
+Hominy, is the backbone of this soup and pronounced puh-soh-lay.
+It’s a savory, hearty, rather soupy stew that is traditionally made with pork and green chiles.

-My first bowl of New Mexico pork pozole dates back to the 1970’s, when upon a visit to Taos, New Mexico, a waiter urged me to try this hearty stew, clueing me in that it was their specialty.
+My first experience of New Mexico pork posole dates back to the 1970’s, when upon a visit to Taos, New Mexico, a waiter urged me to try this hearty stew, clueing me in that it was their specialty.
 I’ve been hooked ever since.

-Hearty with hominy and chunks of tender pork, this New Mexico Pozole Recipe, pork pozole verde (as it appeared on the menu) is earthy rich and satisfying comfort food with a flavor that’s pure Southwestern bliss.
+Posole is hearty with hominy and chunks of tender pork.
+Earthy rich and satisfying comfort food with a flavor that’s pure Southwestern bliss.

-The ingredients are kept simple with flavor, allowing the pork to soak up flavor from the green chile peppers and traditional Southwestern seasonings.
+The ingredients are kept simple allowing the pork to soak up flavor from the green chile peppers and traditional Southwestern seasonings.

-For all of my posoles, I use frozen or dry posole.
+I like to use frozen posole or dried.
 But if you don’t have access to these, you can most certainly use canned hominy.
 The flavor is different, the cook time is shorter, but you’ll still end up with a bowl of New Mexico flavors.

 And speaking of New Mexico flavors … what makes this a New Mexico Posole Recipe?
 We’re using roasted Hatch green chile peppers, and New Mexico Red Chile Powder.